Frobenius circulant graphs of valency six, Eisenstein-Jacobi networks, and hexagonal meshes: Broadcasting

 \begin{thm} Let $\Ga = TL_{n}(a, a-1, 1)$ be a 6-valent first-kind Frobenius circulant, where each prime factor of $n \ge 7$ is congruent to 1 modulo 6 and $a$ is a solution to (\ref{eq:3rd}).
 Let $D$ be the diameter of $\Ga$.
 Then

 and both $D+2$ and $D+3$ are attainable.
 In particular, if $n = 12g^2+1 \ge 49$ and $a = 6g^2 + 3g + 1$ as in Example \ref{ex:6g}, then

 \end{thm}

 \begin{proof} We use the notation and results in the previous section.
+In particular, $X$ denotes the `minimum distance diagram' of $\Ga$ and $Y$ the first sector of it.
 Since $\Ga$ is vertex-transitive, it suffices to prove $D+2 \le b(\Ga, [0]) \le D+3$.

 We prove the lower bound first.
-Suppose to the contrary that $b(\Ga, [0]) \le D+1$.
-Then there exists a broadcasting scheme for $\Ga$ using $D+1$ time steps.
 Let $M$ denote the message at $[0]$ to be broadcasted to other vertices.
 At time 1 the message is sent from $[0]$ to exactly one of the six vertices of $H$.
 At time 2 the message can be sent to at most two vertices of $H$.
-So at least three vertices of $H$ receive $M$ at time 3 or later.
-Hence there exists $k$ such that both $[a^k]$ and $[a^{k+1}]$ receive $M$ at time 3 or later.
-Since $X$ is symmetric, there exists a vertex $[ua^k] \in Y[a^k]$ whose distance to $[0]$ in $\Ga$ is equal to $D$.
-Since any shortest path from $[0]$ to $[ua^k]$ has to use $[a^k]$ or $[a^{k+1}]$, and since these two vertices receive $M$ at time 3 or later, $[ua^k]$ receives $M$ at time $D+2$ or later, contradicting our assumption.
+So at least three vertices of $H$ receive $M$ at time 3 or later, and if there are exactly three such vertices then two of them must be `consecutive' around $[0]$.
+One can verify that in any case at least one vertex whose distance to $[0]$ is equal to $D$ receives $M$ at time $D+2$ or later.
+(Note that at least six vertices are at distance $D$ apart from $[0]$.)
 Therefore, $b(\Ga, [0]) \ge D+2$.

 We prove the upper bound by giving a broadcasting scheme explicitly.
 Before doing so let us explain our notation first.
 A broadcasting scheme with source vertex $[0]$ can be defined by specifying a pair $L(x) = (t_x, y_x)$ for each $x \ne [0]$, which means that $x$ receives the message at time $t_x$ from a neighbour $y_x$ of $x$.
 We require $t_y < t_x$ for $y=y_x$ and $(t_x, y_x) \ne (t_z, y_z)$ if $x \ne z$.